momentohq/client-sdk-python/CONTRIBUTING.md

 ### For M1 Users

-There is an issue on M1 macs between GRPC native packaging and Python wheel tags.
+In the past, there was an issue on M1 macs that could cause failures when attempting to install the gRPC dependency.
 See https://github.com/grpc/grpc/issues/28387

-TO WORK AROUND, please install Rosetta 2 and re-run with:
+This issue should be resolved now; if you run into it, we would love for you to file a github issue with us to let us know.
+And in the meantime you can work around the issue by installing Rosetta 2 and re-running with:

 ```
 arch -x86_64 TEST_AUTH_TOKEN=<auth token> TEST_CACHE_NAME=<cache name> poetry run pytest